ericpeers/ctci/matrix_rotate/README.md

 * 4 byted-ness may be interesting, but I could just treat this as an int.
 Having or signature values in the high order and small order bytes*

 ## Comments
+* My brain doesn't like this problem for some reason.
+It seems inelegant to build a ring based approach for in place.
+* Getting the math right between row and column is tricky.

 ## What I learned
+* Array initialization in Java uses left to right, 0th element on the left
+* Newest version of Junit has array comparators.
+Maven brings in an earlier version.

 ## Time to complete
+3 hours